Peter Schreiner (Byzantinist): Life and work

 His research focuses on manuscript research (paleography, codicology, libraries), the urban history of Constantinople, Genoa, Venice and Byzantium.
-His research projects include, among other things, studies on the Sofia manuscript of Johannes Skylitzes, research on the settlements of Western merchants in Constantinople up to the end of the 12th century, as well as the edition and commentary of 100 inventory lists of private and church book collections from the 11th to 19th centuries 15th century.
-He presented a standard work on the history of the Byzantine Empire, the fourth updated edition of which appeared in 2011.
+His research projects include, among other things, studies on the Sofia manuscript of Johannes Skylitzes, research on the settlements of Western merchants in Constantinople up to the end of the 12th century, as well as the edition and commentary of 100 inventory lists of private and church book collections from the 11th to the 15th century.
+He wrote a standard overview of the history of the Byzantine Empire, the fourth updated edition of which appeared in 2011.

-Schreiner has been awarded numerous scientific honors and memberships for his research.
+Schreiner has received numerous scientific honors and memberships for his research.
 He was awarded the Medal of Honor from Sofia University in 1988.
-Since 1991 he has been a corresponding member of the Austrian Academy of Sciences, since 1994 a member of the Istituto Siciliano di Studi Bizantini, since 1993 of the Akademie der Sciences in Göttingen, honorary member of the Association of Russian Medievalists since 1998 and external member of the Istituto Veneto di Scienze, Lettere ed Arti since 2018.
-From 1986 to 2015 he was a member of the Southeast European Commission at the Göttingen Academy.
-He received honorary doctorates from the universities Tarnovo (1992), Belgrade (2003), Sofia (2004), Galați (2009) and Komotini (2014).
+He has been a corresponding member of the Austrian Academy of Sciences since 1991, a member of the Göttingen Academy of Sciences and Humanities since 1993 and of the Istituto Siciliano di Studi Bizantini e Neoellenici since 1994, an honorary member of the Association of Russian Medievalists since 1998 and external member of the Istituto Veneto di Scienze, Lettere ed Arti since 2018.
+From 1986 to 2015, he was a member of the Southeast European Commission at the Göttingen Academy.
+He received honorary doctorates from the Veliko Tarnovo University (1992), University of Belgrade (2003), Sofia University (2004), University of Galați (2009) and the Democritus University of Thrace in Komotini (2014).
 In 2015, he received the Medal of Honor from the Eötvös College of Eötvös State University Budapest.